-Helsinki is the meeting point between East and West, which is often counted as part of Scandinavia, though really it's not - Helsinki is something unique that can't be categorized.
+Helsinki, the meeting point of the East and the West, is often considered Scandinavian, but it’s not.
+Helsinki is something unique that can't be categorized.

-The city is all about summer and sea - green parks in the heart of the city and the Baltic Sea surrounding it.
+The city is all about summer and the sea - green parks at the heart of the city surrounded by the Baltic Sea.
 Helsinki city center is clean and easy to explore by foot.
-You have a very well working public transport system for reaching sites outside the city center, such as the Nuuksio National Park.
+The fantastic public transport system of Helsinki invites you to reach locations outside the city center, such as the Nuuksio National Park.

-The city of Helsinki has has put a lot of effort in sustainability and design.
+The city of Helsinki has put a lot of effort into sustainability and design.
 The peculiarly designed art museum Amos Rex, opened in 2018, serves as a prime example of that.

 Things to do in Helsinki

-Everyone knows that Finland is famous for sauna, and yes, you have chance to go to a public sauna right in the city center, but there are plenty of other things to do in Helsinki.
-The architect Carl Ludvig Engel and the designer Alvar Aalto are the persons to thank for how Helsinki looks like today.
-Helsinki is beautiful when observed from the sea - the archipelago cruise and a trip to the island fortress Suomenlinna are must-do experiences.
+Everyone knows that Finland is famous for saunas, and yes, you have a chance to go to a public sauna right in the city center.
+But there are plenty of other things to do in Helsinki as well.
+The architect Carl Ludvig Engel and the designer Alvar Aalto are to thank for the characteristic appearance of Helsinki.
+Helsinki is beautiful from the sea - the archipelago cruise and a trip to the island fortress Suomenlinna, are must-do experiences.

 Suomenlinna is built on 4 different islands that are connected to each other by bridges.
-There are 6 museums on the island where you can deepen your knowledge.
-You will find plenty of restaurant services on the island, though traditionally the locals come to Suomenlinna to spend a sunny day with a picnic basket.
-There is one food shop on the main island where to do your shopping.
-The shop is often very crowded and the selection is scarce, so it’s better to bring your picnic food from the shore.
+There are 6 museums on the island in case you want deepen your knowledge.
+There are plenty of restaurant services on the island.
+Traditionally, however, the locals come to Suomenlinna to spend a sunny day with a picnic basket.
+There’s one food shop on the main island.
+The shop is often very crowded and the selection is scarce, so it’s better to bring along your own picnic.

 How to get: The ferries depart from the Market Square pier.

-1.)
-HSL, which is the Public Tranport of Helsinki, departs by the Presidential Palace.
-The journey costs 3,20 euros, which is the price of the regular Helsinki region single journey ticket and takes 15 minutes.
-The mobile ticket costs 2,20 euros, so yet again, that’s the cheapest and easiest option.
+- HSL, which is the Public Transport of Helsinki, departs by the Presidential Palace.
+The journey and takes 15 minutes and costs 3,20 euros, which is the price of the regular Helsinki region single journey ticket.
+The mobile ticket costs 2,20 euros, and yet again, that’s the cheapest and the easiest option.

 Market Square & Presidential Palace

 The Market Square is probably the most photographed image of Helsinki.
-The market is buzzing in the summer time of food & souvenir vendors.
-The souvenirs are often kitschy and lack authentic products to Helsinki, but instead you will find reindeer fells, magnets or bottle openers.
+The market is buzzing with food & souvenir vendors in summer.
+The souvenirs are often kitschy and lack authentic products from Helsinki, but instead you’ll find reindeer fells, magnets or bottle openers.
 Many stalls sell Finnish meat pastries called Lihapiirakka.
-They are a donut-like pockets with minced meat and rice filling.
+They are donut-like pockets with minced meat and rice filling.

-The Presidential Palace is located on the north side of the Market Square.
-The neoclassical building was re-designed by Carl Ludig Engel in 1845.
+The Presidential Palace is located on the northern side of the Market Square.
+The neoclassical building was re-designed by Carl Ludvig Engel in 1845.
 It served as the Imperial Palace for the Russian Tsars, when Finland was still part of Russia.
 Nowadays, it is the official residence of the Finnish President.

-How to get: If stay anywhere in the city center, you can reach the Market Square easily by walking.
+How to get: If you’re staying anywhere in the city center, you can reach the Market Square easily by foot.
 Trams 2 and 2H stop at Kauppatori.

-In the very heart of Helsinki, the green Esplanadi Park starts from the Swedish Theater and ends to the Market Square.
-The finest hotels, designer shops and traditional cafés are to be found around the park.
-You see locals and tourists having a picnic and business men reading newspapers on the benches.
-In the summertime, Esplanadi hosts often small concerts and events.
+At the very heart of Helsinki, the green Esplanadi Park starts from the Swedish Theater and ends to the Market Square.
+The park contains the finest hotels, designer shops and traditional cafés.
+You’ll see locals and tourists having a picnic and business men reading newspapers on the benches.
+In the summertime, Esplanadi often hosts small concerts and events.

 The Senate Square is located just behind the Market Square in the very central Helsinki.
-It was build during the Russian era.
+It was built during the Russian era.
 The first building to emerge on the Eastern side of the square was the Government Palace, designed by Carl Ludvig Engel and finished in 1822.
 Later, the senate of Finland was working in the same building.
 Today, it is the cabinet of the Finnish Prime Minister.

 Sea cruises in Helsinki archipelago

 Taking a cruise on the archipelago is a great way to explore Helsinki’s shores and canals on a warm summer day.
-There are various companies that organize cruises and their routes are very similar.
-The cruises last 1,5 hours and they can be combined with a lunch or dinner on board.
+There are various companies organizing cruises, all with similar routes.
+The cruises last 1,5 hours, and they can be combined with a lunch or dinner on board.

 Helsinki Rock Church

-The 1960’s build Rock Church is located in the central Helsinki is of the most unique churches in Europe - it’s excavated into a solid rock.
-The rock gives excellent acoustics to the church and concerts are held there frequently.
+The Rock Church, built in 1960’s, is situated in the central Helsinki.
+It is one of the most unique churches in Europe, as it is excavated into a solid rock.
+The rock gives excellent acoustics to the church, and concerts are held there frequently.

-How to get: It’s in a walking distance if you’re in the city center.
+How to get: It’s within walking distance if you’re in the city center.
 The trams 1 and 2 stop at Sammonkatu, which located is right next to the church.

 Prices in Helsinki